Future Faculty Fellows Program

 - promotes professional development by focusing on different aspects of teaching;

-- helps participants document their teaching experience;
+- helps participants document their teaching experience through the creation of a teaching portfolios;

 - encourages the scholarship of teaching and learning (SoTL);